 Most salespeople are ambitious by nature.
 They set goals that stretch them beyond their capabilities and are keen to continuously learn from their experiences.
 While it’s difficult to gauge conscientiousness from a resume, you can look for indicators.

 Do they share what they would like to gain from this role?
 Are they searching for a new challenge because they want to stretch themselves and develop their skills?

-Their cover letter and summary should give you a glimpse into their drive and determination.
+Their cover letter and summary should demonstrate great sales resume skills and give you a glimpse into their drive and determination.
 If they outline what they can bring to the table, and how they can improve your processes, it’s a good indication you’ve found a hard-working candidate.

 Sharing their numbers proves results.
 But understanding sales data, and the metrics behind them, is critical for executing the right sales activities.

 High-performing reps understand how an activity contributes to each sales process step.
 They also understand how metrics inform whether those activities have been successful.

 You can simply look for any mentions of specific metrics and activities.
 For example, they may share the steps they take to move an appointment to the negotiation stage, or how they ensure objections are handled early.